Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 7. Repos and Workspaces
 =======================

-This parts steps aside from previous task to demonstrate basic Cascade storage structure.
+This part steps aside from the previous task to demonstrate basic Cascade storage structure.
 Lines are not the only tool to organize model storage.
 They themselves can be unified using Repo.
 Repos can include both Data- and ModelLines.
 They can be used for access to a bunch of models and are basic input for most of Cascade operations.